Metro Atlanta Drug Crime Lawyers

 you call an experienced drug defense attorney to represent you case.

-Schedule your free consultation with one of the attorneys at The Dickenson
+Schedule your free consultation with The Dickerson Firm – DUI and

 Georgia’s pre-trial diversion program allows first time offenders